PAminai/EEG-Recorder/README.md

 # Introduction
 This is the home page for my B.Sc. project reports and updates.
-This page will be updated soon . . .
+It will be updated soon . . .

 Author: Pouya Aminaie